-ISO 9001: 2015 - Clause 8.7
+ISO 9001: 2015 - Clause 10.2

-- a) CAR Corrective Action Request form - b) HoD Head of Department
+a) CAR - Corrective Action Request form

-- c) KEBS Kenya Bureau of Standards.
+b) HoD - Head of Department

-- d) MR Management Representative
+c) KEBS - Kenya Bureau of Standards.

-- e) TU-K The Technical University of Kenya
+d) MR - Management Representative

-- f) UMB University Management Board
+f) UMB - University Management Board

 - a) Corrective Action Action taken to eliminate causes of an existing non-conformity or non-compliance in order to prevent recurrence. - b) Management Review Team A top management committee which guides the implementation of internal activities. - c) Non-Conformance The non-fulfilment of specified requirements.
-Out of conformance with the Quality Manual or regulatory requirements. - d) Non-conforming product A product which does not conform to the agreed product requirements when subjected to planned or unplanned verification. - e) Non-conformities Products and services which do not meet the product/service requirements of the Quality Management System. - f) Preventive Action (PA) Refers to identifying, defining and determining all potential non-conformities in order to prevent their occurrence. - g) Requestor Any Unit requesting a process correction. - h) Responsible Person(s) The individual(s) identified as being responsible and having the authority for taking action to eliminate the cause of the issue identified. - Root Cause The fundamental deficiency that results in a non-conformance that must be eliminated through corrective action to prevent recurrence of the same or similar non-conformance.
+Out of conformance with the Quality Manual or regulatory requirements. - d) Non-conforming product A product which does not conform to the agreed product requirements when subjected to planned or unplanned verification. - e) Non-conformities Products and services which do not meet the product/service requirements of the Quality Management System. - f) Preventive Action (PA) Refers to identifying, defining and determining all potential nonconformities in order to prevent their occurrence. - g) Requestor Any Unit requesting a process correction. - h) Responsible Person(s) The individual(s) identified as being responsible and having the authority for taking action to eliminate the cause of the issue identified. - Root Cause The fundamental deficiency that results in a non-conformance that must be eliminated through corrective action to prevent recurrence of the same or similar nonconformance.